goong-io/goong-map-react/CONTRIBUTING.md

 ## Code of Conduct

-Please be mindful of and adhere to the Linux Foundation's [Code of Conduct](https://lfprojects.org/policies/code-of-conduct/) when contributing to react-map-gl.
+Please be mindful of and adhere to the Linux Foundation's [Code of Conduct](https://lfprojects.org/policies/code-of-conduct/) when contributing to goong-map-react.